-NBA Rumors: Bulls Could Offer Otto Porter Jr, Kris Dunn & Chandler Hutchison To Lakers For Kyle Kuzma
+NBA Rumors: Bulls Could Offer Otto Porter Jr., Kris Dunn & Chandler Hutchison To Lakers For Kyle Kuzma

 Despite failing to acquire Kawhi Leonard in the 2019 NBA free agency, most people initially believed that the Los Angeles Lakers already had their third superstar in Kyle Kuzma.
-Unfortunately, since returning from an ankle injury, Kuzma has been noticeably struggling to make himself fit alongside LeBron James and Anthony Davis and as of now, there are speculations that he could be moved before the 2020 February NBA trade deadline.
+Unfortunately, since returning from an ankle injury, Kuzma has been noticeably struggling to make himself fit alongside LeBron James and Anthony Davis.
+As of now, there are speculations that he could be moved before the 2020 February NBA trade deadline.
 The Lakers are yet to make Kuzma officially available on the trading block, but several NBA teams are already being linked to the former No. 27 overall pick, including the Chicago Bulls.

 In his recent article, Andrew Miller of Fansided’s Pippen Ain’t Easy mentioned Kuzma as one of the biggest trade targets for the Bulls before the 2020 February NBA trade deadline.
 Once the Lakers start listening to trade offers for Kuzma, Miller believes that the Bulls should immediately make a move and engage in a trade negotiation with LA’s front office.